Deng Senyue

 Deng Senyue (邓森悦; born 5 February 1992 in Liuzhou, Guangxi Province China) is a retired Chinese individual rhythmic gymnast.
-She is the 2014 Asian Games silver medalist.
 She finished 4th in All-around at the 2013 World Championships.
+She is the first Chinese rhythmic gymnast to qualify for apparatus final in the World Championships.
+She is the first Chinese rhythmic gymnast to win a medal in the World Cup series.

 Career

 Deng started rhythmic gymnastics at 6 years old, In 1999, she went to Beijing to pursue gymnastics and was recruited by the China Rhythmic Gymnastics Team.
 She made her senior international debut at the 2007 Aeon Cup.

 In 2009, Deng won the gold medal at the 11th National Games, raising her national ranking to first.
 She finished 21st in the All-around final and 16th in Team at the 2010 World Championships in Moscow, Russia.
 Deng won a bronze medal in Hoop at the 2011 Summer Universiade and won the bronze medal in all-around at the 2011 Asian Championships.
 She then represented China at the 2011 World Championships where she finished 13th in the All-around.

 She competed in the individual all-around event at the 2012 Summer Olympics, she narrowly missed the finals placing 11th in the qualifications and did not advance into the Top 10 finals.